mathias-brandewinder/mathias-brandewinder.github.io/_posts/2025-02-19-async-commands-in-avalonia-funcui.md

-This is gross, because we are throwing away all the benefits we could get from `Async`: we are going to wait for the response in the update loop, completely blocking the UI with an un-responsive application.
+This is gross, because we are throwing away all the benefits we could get from `Async`: we are going to wait for the response in the update loop, completely blocking the UI until `respondToRequest` completes its job, leaving the user with an un-responsive application.

-However, besides aesthetic considerations, this particular example has another
+Besides being gross, this fix also has another, more serious
 flaw: it just doesn't work.
-If you run the code, the application will go in an endless loop and become unusable.
+If you run the code, the application will go in an unusable, completely unresponsive state.
 As I understand it, the problem here is that updates need to happen on the UI Thread, but this is not where the response returns.
-At any rate, this we cannot ignore.

 > Note: had we used `async` instead of `task` for our function, the gross solution would have worked in this specific case.

 ## Using Cmd.OfAsync or Cmd.OfTask

 So why did I want to use `Cmd.OfAsync`, or its cousin `Cmd.OfTask`?
-This module has a couple of very useful functions, which allow you to create a `Cmd`, but defer its execution without blocking the `update`.
+This Elmish module has a couple of very useful functions, which allow you to create a `Cmd`, but defer its execution without blocking the `update`.

 The specific one I am interested in today is `Cmd.OfTask.perform`.
 It has a